Quantum Phase diagrams and transitions for Chern topological insulators: Phase diagrams

 \subsection{Abstract phase diagrams}

-An abstract $n$ parameter quantum phase diagram $PD$ will be given by an $n$--manifold $P$, together with a codimension $1$ subspace $P_{deg}$ such that $P_0=P\setminus P_{deg}$ has finitely many components given by op, and a locally constant function $C_1:P_0\to \Z$.
-We allow that multiple critical lines or codimension-1 degeneracy submanifolds can meet, but the overall behavior is tame in the following sense.
+\begin{definition} An abstract $n$ parameter quantum phase diagram $PD$ will be given by a paracompact $n$--manifold $P$, together with a codimension $1$ subspace $P_{deg}$ such that $P_0=P\setminus P_{deg}$ has finitely many components, and a locally constant function $C_1:P_0\to \Z$.
+We allow that multiple critical lines or codimension-1 degeneracy submanifolds meet, but the overall behavior is tame in the following technical sense.
 We restrict to the case that each point $p$ of $P_0$ is has a local neighborhood $U$ that is homeomorphic to a neighborhood $V$ of the origin in $\R^n$ with $U\cap B_0$ being homeomorphic to the codimension 1-cones of a polyhedral fan.